lana-20/selenium-webdriver-bidi/README.md

 ### WD BiDi - Advantages

 Once we have a solid understanding of the WD Classic and CDP, it's easier to understand why BiDi was created and came into play.

+At a certain point, Chromium developers wondered why shouldn't they merge both WD Classic and CDP tools into one protocol, so that they could utilize the power of both tools.
+That's how WD BiDi was born.

 <img src="https://github.com/lana-20/selenium-webdriver-bidi/assets/70295997/0b1181b6-af35-4950-b678-33217172a02c" width=460>